kimberlyz/Coupon-Data-Analysis/README.md

     - time before it expires: 2 hours or one day

 ## Data Cleaning
-Before I start analyzing the data, I want to perform some data cleaning.
+Before I started analyzing the data, I wanted to perform some data cleaning.

 The data cleaning steps performed were the following.

 1. Removed duplicates
 2. Removed car column
 3. Removed rows with NaN in them
-4. Standardize column names and fix typos in names
+4. Standardized column names and fixed typos in names

-After all the steps above, I end up with 12,007 rows x 25 columns instead of the original 12,684 rows × 26 columns.
+After all the steps above, I ended up with 12,007 rows x 25 columns instead of the original 12,684 rows × 26 columns.

 Here are the reasonings behind why I could do each step.